Compartmentalization and Coexistence in the Dark Sector of the Universe: Quintessence as Dark Energy

 The stationary point $T_{4}$ is an attractor, $e_{1}\left( T_{4}\right) =-3$ , $e_{2}\left( T_{4}\right) =-3$, and the asymptotic solution is that of the de Sitter universe, $w_{eff}\left( T_{4}\right) =-1$, $\Omega _{m}\left( T_{4}\right) =0$.

 Finally, for point~$T_{5},$ parameter $x_{4}$ is given by the equation $ \alpha =\frac{1}{x_{4}\left( 1+2x_{4}^{2}\right) }$.
 However, $y\left( T_{5}\right) =\sqrt{1+x_{4}^{2}\left( \alpha \right) }>1$, that is, the point is not physically accepted.
-The eigenvalues of the linearized system are $e_{1}\left( T_{5}\right) =\frac{3\left\{ -1+\sqrt{5+4x_{4}^{2}\left[ 9+4x_{4}^{2}\left( 5+3x_{4}^{2}\right) \right] }\right\} }{2\left( 1+2x_{4}^{2}\right) }$, $e_{1}\left( T_{5}\right) =\frac{3\left\{ -1-\sqrt{ 5+4x_{4}^{2}\left[ 9+4x_{4}^{2}\left( 5+3x_{4}^{2}\right) \right] }\right\} }{ 2\left( 1+2x_{4}^{2}\right) }$, thus $T_{5}$ is always a saddle point.
+The eigenvalues of the linearized system are $e_{1}\left( T_{5}\right) =\frac{3\left\{ -1+\sqrt{5+4x_{4}^{2}\left[ 9+4x_{4}^{2}\left( 5+3x_{4}^{2}\right) \right] }\right\} }{2\left( 1+2x_{4}^{2}\right) }$, $e_{1}\left( T_{5}\right) =\frac{3\left\{ -1-\sqrt{ 5+4x_{4}^{2}\left[ 9+4x_{4}^{2}\left( 5+3x_{4}^{2}\right) \right] }\right\} }{2\left( 1+2x_{4}^{2}\right) }$, thus $T_{5}$ is always a saddle point.

 In Fig. \ref{plot11} we present phase-space diagrams for the dynamical system (\ref{kg.14}), (\ref{kg.15}), where we observe that $T_{4}$ is the unique attractor.
-Moreover, in Figs. \ref{plot12} and \ref{plot13} we present the qualitative evolution of the physical parameters $\Omega _{m},~\Omega _{\phi }$ and $w_{eff}$ for various sets of initial conditions.
+Moreover, in Figs. \ref{plot12} and \ref{plot13} we present the qualitative evolution of the physical parameters $\Omega _{m},~\Omega _{\phi },$ $w_{eff}~$and of the cosmographic parameters for various sets of initial conditions.

 At this point, it is important to mention that for $\alpha ^{2}\leq 1$, the physically accepted stationary points are only those of the quintessence model without interaction.
 Therefore, the physically accepted stationary points that describe non-zero interaction exist only when $\alpha ^{2}>1$.